 § 76.
-The Governor shall have power to remit fines and forfeitures, to grant reprieves, commutations and pardons after conviction, for all offenses except treason and cases of impeachment; but the Legislative Assembly may by law regulate the manner in which the remission of fines, pardons, commutations and reprieves may be applied for.
-Upon conviction for treason he shall have power to suspend the execution of sentence until the case shall be reported to the Legislative Assembly at its next regular session, when the next Legislative Assembly shall either pardon or commute the sentence, direct the execution of the sentence or grant further reprieve.
-He shall communicate to the Legislative Assembly at each regulate session each case of remission of fine, reprieve, commutation or pardon granted by him, stating the name of the convict, the crime for which he is convicted, the sentence and its date, and the date of the remission, commutation, pardon or reprieve, with his reasons for granting the same.
+The governor shall have power in conjunction with the board of pardons, of which the governor shall be exofficio a member and the other members of which shall consist of the attorney general of the State of North Dakota, the chief justice of the supreme court of the state of North Dakota and two qualified electors who shall be appointed by the governor to remti fines and forfeitures, to grant reprieves, commutations and pardons after conviction for all offenses except treason and cases of impeachment; but the legislative assembly may by law regulate the manner in which the remission of fines, pardons, commutations and reprieves may be applied for.

+Upon conviction of treason the governor shall have the power to suspend the execution of sentence until the case shall be reported to the legislative assembly at its next regular session, when the legislative assembly shall either pardon or commute the sentence, direct the execution of the sentence or grant further reprieve.
+The governor shall communicate to the legislative assembly at each regular session each case of remission of fine, reprieve, commutation or pardon granted by the board of pardons, stating the name of the convict, the crime for which he is convicted, the sentence and its date and the date of remission, commutation, pardon or reprieve, with their reasons for granting the same.